treschain/3Leches/README.md

 Tres Leches Cake is a fascinating and rich one.
 The idea behind this token is to create a version of this delicious dessert in the cryptocurrency world as a meme token.
 However, like many memes, we want to give an excellent purpose and utility to the token.
 Our main goal will be to use the token as a channel to get a potential scholarship for college students.
 The idea will be to create a scholarship wallet where we will drop 5% of the total supply and select a winner each semester to award the scholarship.
 We know how hard it is for people to accomplish their goals and how the world makes it harder to attend a good education.

+# V2 Contract Pre-Sale will be on https://pinksale.finance, link will be updated here.

 # Binance Tokenomics
 1. 5% Cake Rewards to all Holders
 2. 2% Scholarship Wallet - Secured by Gnosis Safe